wpswings/track-orders-for-woocommerce/README.txt

 = 1.0.0 – Released on 30 Jan 2024 =
 *  First version

 == Upgrade Notice ==

-= 1.0.8 – Released on 23 October 2024 =
+= 1.0.9 - Released on 2 Jan 2025 =
-* Fixes: HTML enhancement of WhatsApp sharing.
+* Enhancement: Fixes of tracking pages with themes.
-* New: Compatibility with the latest WP 6.6.2 and WC 9.3.3
+* New: Latest WP 6.7.1 and WC 9.4.3 compatibility.